oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 Looking for more?
 Visit https://linkerd.io/2/next-steps
 ```

-Warning, this may take a while to run, in my case about 20 mins because the OCI Cloud shell system does not provide huge throughput as it's designed for management activities, not running applications !
+Warning, this may take a while to run, in my case about 20 mins as for dome reason the download was not fast.

 Now we need to add the linkerd command to our path